efrencampillo/SearchFood/README.md

 about the extra points

 ui/ux design:

 	I added the splash page with a custom transition between activities.
 Android guidelines:

 	using the libraries that they provide and the elements that they share to use in the apps.
 caching:

 	no implemented, only offline finder trough SQLite multi-add items:

 	not implemented
 different ways of listing data:

 	the information is organized by BaseAdapter a class that is easy to change to anothers views, as gallery or gridview.
+Changes from las commit

+	- was added the different ways of listing information.
+	- added a drawerlayout with options
+	- save info option was moved to menu in drawer layout
+	- frame to show info were improved
+	- test cases in automatized test was added
+	- on click food calls to search in google
+	- default enabled search view